3 questions to ask yourself before making a big Tech Conference

 We are pretty sure that before the big start you have your own list of questions and your own answers.
 We’ll be glad if you share them with us in comments as it’s very important for us to improve our approach.

-BTW, we’ve already answered to all the questions above for ourselves and we are very proud to announce the start of GDG DevFest Ukraine 2017 Early Bird tickets sales (hurry up, all Pre Early Birds tickets were sold out in less than 7 hours)!
+BTW, we’ve already answered all the questions above for ourselves and we are very proud to announce that some tickets to GDG DevFest Ukraine 2018 are still available (hurry up, all Pre Early Birds tickets were sold out in less than 7 hours)!